dimitri-yatsenko/datajoint-book/README.md

 # License

-© DataJoint Inc., 2024--2025, All rights reserved.
+© DataJoint Inc., 2024-2025, All rights reserved.

-This work is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE.md).
+This work is licensed under the [CC BY-NC-ND 4.0 License](LICENSE.md).
 You may share the content as long as you
 * give appropriate credit
 * do not use it for commercial purposes